Naughty Girl (Beyoncé song): Live performances

 In Los Angeles, Beyoncé gave a full-length performance of the song, dressed in a green belly dancing costume.
 She performed with several female backup dancers and live instrumentation.
 When Beyoncé performed the song in Sunrise, Florida, on June 29, 2009, she was wearing a glittery gold leotard.
 As she sang, animated graphics of turntables, faders and other club equipment were projected behind the dancers and musicians.
 Beyoncé was accompanied by two drummers, two keyboardists, a percussionist, a horn section, three imposing backup vocalists called the Mamas and a lead guitarist, Bibi McGill.
 Beyoncé performed the song at the Wynn Theatre in Las Vegas, Nevada on August 2, 2009, as part of her show revue I Am...
 Yours.
 The performance was recorded and distributed in a DVD/CD package titled I Am...
 Yours: An Intimate Performance at Wynn Las Vegas.

-Beyoncé performed "Naughty Girl" live at the 2011 Glastonbury Festival on June 26, 2011.
+Beyoncé performed "Naughty Girl" live at her historic headlining Glastonbury Festival Performance on June 26, 2011.
 In May 2012, Beyoncé performed "Naughty Girl" during her Revel Presents: Beyoncé Live revue at Revel Atlantic City.
 Before the performance of the song, one of the in-between films was shown, where of Beyoncé said, "Harnessing the power of your body requires responsibility".
 Then, she appeared dressed in a feathered headdress.
 During the performance of the song, Beyoncé performed it as a tribute to Donna Summer, singing her song "Love to Love You Baby".
 Maura Johnston of The Village Voice wrote that "the sinuous 'Naughty Girl' had its source material laid bare at the outset when a sample of the groans and coos from 'Love To Love You Baby' was laid over it".
 According to Spin's Caryn Ganz, she was "breaking out fluffy feathered fans" during the performance of the song.

-Beyoncé has also performed the song during her The Mrs. Carter Show (2013-2014) and The Formation (2016) World Tours.

 In 2014, she performed the song during her co-headlining On the Run Tour with her husband Jay-Z, in a melody with his "Big Pimpin'".
 The same performance was included on the set list of their second co-headlining tour in 2018, the On the Run II Tour.
+Beyoncé has also performed the song during her The Mrs. Carter Show (2013-2014) and The Formation (2016) World Tours.
+In 2023, the song was performed in a mash-up of "Virgo's Groove" from her 2022 album Renaissance during its supporting tour.